BRG | Feb 1, 2024 | 0

 Dads and Summer fun, they just go together

 As I began this month’s article, I was tempted to use the title: “Confessions of a Father.”

 You see, over the years I’ve often joked that Mother’s Day was a day that dads took care of the kids so moms could rest.
 Then Father’s Day was a day that dads spent time with the kids, and mom got to rest.

 The reality is that both parents need to spend time with their children, and both parents need to have a time of rest.
 In our society we’ve gotten so busy working to accumulate ‘stuff’ that we lose sight of those around us.
 Especially those closest to us – family!

-With the pandemic crisis seemingly changing for the better and summer at our doorstep, I would like to encourage all of you to get outside and enjoy each other.
+With the pandemic crisis seemingly winding down and summer at our doorstep, I would like to encourage all of you to get outside and enjoy each other.
 Not just for a day, but every day.
 Go for a walk with your young children around your neighborhood and point out the beauty of the flowers and trees.
 Take your elementary children to the park and play Frisbee.

 Teenagers may be hesitant to go out with a parent(s), but don’t give up.
 Get them a fun drink someplace, then sit outside and let them know that you love them and what you are proud of them for.